pedronahum/tangent/docs/features/PYTHON_FEATURE_SUPPORT.md

    - Construct dicts inside functions
    - Use try/except blocks
    - Use break/continue in loops
-   - Rely on tuple unpacking
    - Use f-strings or sets

 3. **⚠️ BE CAREFUL**:
-   - Tuple unpacking may give incorrect gradients
    - Dict construction not supported (use parameters)
    - Loop ranges must be compile-time constants
+   - Multiple return statements in branches may cause issues

 ## See Also